Live, Work, and Play in Coastal Maine

 If you’re thinking of moving to a new place, you’ll need to have a new job lined up.
 One of the advantages that the greater Portland, Maine region offers you is new jobs available in many sectors.
 Many exciting new start-up companies call Portland and southern Maine home.
 Whether you’re interested in the tech sphere, veterinary science, or want to help change the world, there’s something for you here.

 And if you’re not sure what you want to do, there are people that can help you figure it out.
-The greater Portland region is also home to many popular universities and colleges like the University of Southern Maine, Southern Maine Community College, and others.
+The greater Portland region is also home to many popular universities and colleges, like Southern Maine Community College.

 Having these educational resources so close is a blessing that many people in the community take advantage of, whether they want to continue their education or take a few classes to enrich their lives.